Introduction to environmental impact assessments

 - Licences for proposed pipelines under the Pipelines Act 2005 (Vic).

-2 Decision about whether an environment effects statement is required
+Stage 2: Decision about whether an environment effects statement is require

-Once a project has been referred to the minister, the minister must decide whether or not an EES is required.
-The minister may decide that:
+Once a project has been referred to the Planning Minister, the minister must decide whether or not an EES is required.

 - an EES is required; or